xenocaliver/density/README.md

 git clone https://github.com/xenocaliver/density.git
 ```
 ## Build the demo program
 Before building the demo program, you modify CMakeLists.txt file for your system.
-This CMakeLists.txt is writen for mac OS and homebrew.
+This CMakeLists.txt is written for mac OS and homebrew.

 ```sh
 cd density